hllbr/active-shooter-tower-defense/ISSUES/README.md

 ---

-**⚠️ IMPORTANT:** Major performance and animation issues have been resolved.
+**⚠️ IMPORTANT:** Major notification and mission systems have been implemented.
 Focus now on Priority 0 game-breaking bugs before adding new features.

-**🎯 GOAL:** Transform from 6/10 improved prototype to 8/10 publishable game within 3 weeks.
+**🎯 GOAL:** Transform from 8/10 improved prototype to 9/10 publishable game within 2 weeks.

 ## 🚀 GitHub'a Issue Ekleme Rehberi